ImaniW96/ValentinesDayPostcard/README.md

 - Images

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+Love is in the air!
+In this season of love, I created a project to show cast love and Valentines day.

 **Project Design**

-For the envelope design, I found multiple design inspirations on youtube.
+I found multiple design inspirations on youtube for the envelope design.

-- [Link to the envelope design on Youtube]https://www.youtube.com/watch?v=q7F_0WJJD7g
+- [Link to the envelope design on Youtube]https://www.youtube.com/watch?v=q7F_0WJJD7g All of the other design for the page were organically inspired.

 **Images**
-All Images were found on Unplash
+The flowers in the background were found on Unplash, the other elements to contribute to the background such as the bear and lips were designed by me using Canva.

 ** About this project**
-TripleTen Valentines Day Challenge: Valentines day Card
+TripleTen Valentines Day Challenge: Valentine's Day Card

-This project showcasts a love letter which is opened by clicking the envelope this poem is a showcast of love you may feel for your partner friend or family.
+This project showcasts a love poem which is opened by clicking the envelope.

-In this project with the help of media queries, every element was configured to display correctly on popular screen sizes.
+This poem is a showcast of love you may feel for your partner, friend, or family.

 Link to project: https://github.com/ImaniW96/ValentinesDayPostcard